 This dispensation will be unlike anything we've seen before.

 Jesus will rule the world from Jerusalem, through his incorruptible government composed of resurrected and perfected Christians.
-His kingdom will last for at least 1000 years.
-Finally, we will have the perfectly wise, completely good, and non-corruptible leader that will fix the world and solve all its problems.
+His kingdom will last for at least a thousand years.
+Finally, the world will be under the control of the only perfectly-wise, completely-good, and non-corruptible leader who can enforce world peace and solve everyone's problems.

-- Revelation 20:1-6, which describes the setting up of the Millennial Kingdom and the binding of Satan for 1000 years.
+- Revelation 20:1-6, which describes the setting up of the Millennial Kingdom and the binding of Satan for a thousand years.

 - Revelation 19:15: "From his mouth comes a sharp sword with which to strike down the nations, and he will rule them with a rod of iron.".
 This theme is also seen in Revelation 12:5 and Psalm 2:9.
 A similar idea is in Daniel 2:44-45.